awsdocs/amazon-ec2-user-guide/doc_source/sriov-networking.md

 ## Testing Whether Enhanced Networking Is Enabled<a name="test-enhanced-networking"></a>

 Enhanced networking with the Intel 82599 VF interface is enabled if the `ixgbevf` module is installed on your instance and the `sriovNetSupport` attribute is set\.

 **Instance Attribute \(sriovNetSupport\)**
-To check whether an instance has the enhanced networking `sriovNetSupport` attribute set, use one of the following commands\.
-If the attribute is set, the response is `simple`\.
+To check whether an instance has the enhanced networking `sriovNetSupport` attribute set, use one of the following commands:
 + [describe\-instance\-attribute](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instance-attribute.html) \(AWS CLI\)

   ```